awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_Ruby.container.md

 **Note**
 If you are using an Amazon Linux AMI Ruby platform branch \(preceding Amazon Linux 2\), be aware that Elastic Beanstalk provides two flavors of these branches \- with Puma and with Passenger\.
 If your application needs the Passenger application server, you can use the appropriate Passenger platform branch, and you don't need to do any additional configuration\.

 Elastic Beanstalk provides [configuration options](command-options.md) that you can use to customize the software that runs on the Amazon Elastic Compute Cloud \(Amazon EC2\) instances in your Elastic Beanstalk environment\.
-You can configure environment variables needed by your application and enable log rotation to Amazon S3\.
+You can configure environment variables needed by your application, enable log rotation to Amazon S3, and map folders in your application source that contain static files to paths served by the proxy server\.
 The platform also predefines some common environment variables related to Rails and Rack for ease of discovery and use\.

 Configuration options are available in the Elastic Beanstalk console for [modifying the configuration of a running environment](environment-configuration-methods-after.md)\.
 To avoid losing your environment's configuration when you terminate it, you can use [saved configurations](environment-configuration-savedconfig.md) to save your settings and later apply them to another environment\.